dkartaschew/halimede/README.md

 Eclipse plugin can be used from within Eclipse via "Install New Software" with the update site: <https://halimede.sourceforge.io/release/1.0.0>

+**Missing Certificate**

+On installation Eclipse IDE may indicate the Halimede plugins are not signed.
+The Halimede plugins are signed using ECDSA NIST P-521 keys/signatures.
+However as of writing, Eclipse IDE currently ignores any signatures that are not RSA based.
+The signature of the bundles can be verified with `$ jarsigner -verify` from the JDK.

 ## Eclipse IDE Plugin Installation